 For written content, this usually involves copy/pasting and filling in some additional information (including any tags and descriptions for SEO you want to include).

 For images, this involves a simple uploading process.
-For videos, you can either host these yourself or publish them on YouTube and embed the finished product on your blog.
+For video content marketing, you can either host these yourself or publish them on YouTube and embed the finished product on a blog post.

 The next step, of course, is to promote and syndicate that content.